pranavrawat1301/Clustering-of-Mall-Customers/README.md

 3. **Visualizations:** Stores generated plots and charts (Present in the jupyter notebook)

 4. **Documentation:** Provides a detailed README file explaining the project, dataset, and usage instructions.

-**Note:** For a more comprehensive README, consider adding details about data sources, license information, and any specific usage instructions.